TheCyberian/ticTacToe/README.md

 Now, our application is in a position to see if someone has won and make a toast for it.
 But we still lack a few more things.

 ### Step 8:
 In this step, we'll add a reset button and a text view displaying the winner of the game.
-And in the step afterwards, we'll add the functionality to the reset button.
+And in the step afterwards, we'll add the functionality to the reset button.<br>
 We'll need to add a button to the layout for this and change the visibility of the button to Invisibile.
 Same process to be repeated for the Textview which is to be added.
 We'll be changing the visibility of these elements in the program.
-So, we need them to be invisible by default.
+So, we need them to be invisible by default.<br>
 If you're using Android Studio, you can change the values directly from the Preview.
-Otherwise, we can go to activity_main.xml and add the following:
+Otherwise, we can go to activity_main.xml and add the following:<br>

 ```
  <TextView